jroesch/mu/README.md

 authors = ["Jared Roesch <jroesch@cs.washington.edu>"]
 ```

-At this time Gallus is very much a work in progress and should be treated as
+At this time Mu is very much a work in progress and should be treated as
 alpha quality software, if you happen to stumble upon it and would like to
 contribute or provide feedback please contact me or file an issue.